 Captain of Industry, Finalist, Ann Bannon Popular Choice.

-Because I Said So, Finalist, Contemporary Romance: Short Novels.
+Because I Said So, Winner, Contemporary Romance: Short Novels.

 Richards LaBonte – Kallmaker transcends cliche with vivid characterization, logical plotting, and plenty of deep research…